Josefina Baez: Performance Autology

-Josefina Baez has also created a system of art, based on her own learning, called "Performance Autology".
+Josefina Báez has also created a system of art, based on her own learning, called "Performance Autology".
 It has been described as:

 "It approaches the creative process from the autobiography of the doer.
 Technically kept to the core, this path is developed in sobriety.
 The physical, mental and spiritual realms are researched and nurtured.
 Sources in this study includes theatre biomechanics, yoga, meditation, calligraphy, world dance, music, literature, theatre, popular culture, tea culture, video arts, social, health and healing sciences, among others."

 Retreats

-Baez and Ay Ombe organize theatre retreats internationally.
+Báez and Ay Ombe organize theatre retreats internationally.

 Ay Ombe Retreats have already been held at: